-- 1. Use the Application Checklist on the next page to organize the APPLICATION. - Checklist items 1-13 are required for all APPLICATIONS. - Checklist item 14 is only required for NON-PROFIT APPLICANTS. - Checklist item 15 is required for APPLICANTS who choose to follow the Conservation Corps Consultation Process. - If an item is pending, submit a placeholder that describes the next steps for completion with dates.
+1. Use the Application Checklist on the next page to organize the APPLICATION.

+- Checklist items 1-13 are required for all APPLICATIONS. - Checklist item 14 is only required for NON-PROFIT APPLICANTS. - Checklist item 15 is required for APPLICANTS who choose to follow the Conservation Corps Consultation Process. - If an item is pending, submit a placeholder that describes the next steps for completion with dates.
 The Project Selection Criteria (Checklist item 2) must be complete by the APPLICATION deadline. - 2.
-Provide a Table of Contents based on the Checklist on the next page and number all pages (handwritten page numbers are acceptable). - Include "dividers with tabs" that separate and label each Checklist item within the APPLICATION.
-Please do not send the APPLICATION in a binder.
-Only use a binder clip or folder. - 3.
+Provide a Table of Contents based on the Checklist on the next page. - Each document will be uploaded separately using the online application system.
+Please do not mail a paper copy of the APPLICATION.
+Only submit the application online at parks.ca.gov/spp. - 3.
 Send only the items requested in the Checklist.
 Do not send supplementary materials, such as PowerPoint presentations or letters of support. - 4.
-Send one unbound APPLICATION for each PROJECT SITE. - Please keep at least one copy for your records.
-OGALS may request an electronic copy.
+Submit one APPLICATION for each PROJECT SITE. - Please keep at least one copy for your records.
 Original signatures are not required. - 5.
-Send the APPLICATION using the mailing address on page 1 of this guide.
+Instructions for online paperless submittals will be posted at parks.ca.gov/spp.

-The APPLICATION must be postmarked or hand-delivered on or before the ROUND'S APPLICATION due date announced at parks.ca.gov/spp.
+The APPLICATION must be submitted online by the ROUND'S APPLICATION due date announced at parks.ca.gov/spp.